Ticket Management

 Segmentation control

-4. Press End to save your changes.
+5. Press End to save your changes.

 Segmentation control for tickets

-Triggers: assigning ticket users to lists
+Triggers - assigning ticket users to lists

-3. Navigate to Marketing > Tickets > Tickets on the platform.
-Then, select the ticket you wish to connect to the specific list.
-Click on the blue button, the far right, and then on Edit.
+3. Navigate to Marketing > Tickets > Tickets and select the desired ticket by clicking on the blue button at the far right.
+A new window will open on the right side.

 Assigning ticket users to lists